shihikoo/AutoAnnotation/README.md

 ```

 ## Pdf to text software
 Code calls 'pdftotext' to convert pdf to text.
-We included

-One may download pdftotext at https://ctan.org/pkg/xpdf?lang=en
+One may download the Xpdf command line tools at http://www.xpdfreader.com/download.html
 And add the software path to parameter 'conversionSoftware'.

 ## Stage